 Before you begin ramping up cross promotions and marketing partnerships in your neck of the woods, let’s lay some ground rules.

 - Don’t venture too far off the reservation.
 Ensure any companies you approach for cross brand promotion share similar target customers, brand qualities and even core values.
 If you reach too far outside your comfort zone, you could end up diluting your brand and even damaging your reputation.

 - Do a bit of cyber-stalking.
 Before you reach out to anyone, do a bit of research on them.
 Are they well-liked, meaning they have plenty of positive reviews online?
 If they don’t, proceed with caution.

 - Focus on trust.
 If you’ve gone into business with a family member or friend, you know all too well how critical it is to trust someone who could ultimately impact the fate of your business.
-Similarly, other business owners you team up with in the marketing arena should give you the warm and fuzzies right off the bat.
+Similarly, other owners you team up with in the small business marketing arena should give you the warm and fuzzies right off the bat.
 If they don’t, play it safe and move on.

 - Set boundaries.
 Before you get in too deep, set clear boundaries on exactly how long of a joint advertising program you want to initiate, exactly which products, services or SKUs it will include, and precisely how you want your business being represented.
-Check in often to make sure your brand isn’t being over- or under-utilized in their marketing efforts.
+Check in often to make sure your brand isn’t being over- or under-utilized in their cross promotion marketing efforts.